ajv-validator/ajv/docs/strict-mode.md

 #### Prohibit union types

-With `srictTypes` option "type" keywords with multiple types (other than with "null") are prohibited.
+With `strictTypes` option "type" keywords with multiple types (other than with "null") are prohibited.

 Invalid: